 There are quite a few federal and provincial programs available for those seeking to come to Canada for business and investor immigration or as a business visitor.
 The following five steps are commonplace, regardless of the immigration stream you choose to apply through.

 The first step is to check out the requirements you must meet in order to be considered for the business program that interests you.
 Business immigration streams in PEI will have different requirements than those in Ontario.
 Often, the biggest variable has to do with the amount of trade or investment you’re bringing into the region.

 Larger economic provinces will likely require a higher minimum level of investment or trade to be considered for business immigration.
 Depending on the needs of the province, or the country as a whole, certain sectors of investment will be more welcoming than others.

 In addition to considering the prerequisites of individual programs, you should always double check the basic requirements for any visitor to Canada.
-There are a variety of ineligibilities listed that bar anybody, regardless of financial status, from entering the country.
+There are a variety of reasons listed that bar anybody, regardless of financial status, from entering the country.
 These and other universal requirements should also be considered before you start the process.

 Another important thing to discern are those industries that Canada and her provinces seek to grow.
 For the most part, high-tech industry is welcome across the land, as is healthcare, education, and skilled labour.

-Collect The Appropriate Paperwork
+3) Collect the Appropriate Paperwork

 In addition to detailed financial statements, business plans and other economic information, you’ll need to fill out various forms and prepare appropriate payments for your application.
 Finally, government issued identification must also be submitted, along with proof of experience and any degrees or certificates that support your case.